bobbyrenwick/snowpack-plugin-graphql/README.md

 This will allow you to use `.graphql` files with Snowpack, just like you can with `graphql-tag/loader` with webpack

-It handles fragment imports like:
+It handles fragment imports in those files like:

 ```
 #import "./fragments.graphql"